NortheasternClimbing/northeasternclimbing.github.io/team/faq.md

 Q: Where do you practice?

-A: We practice at CRG’s gyms in Watertown, Cambridge, and Randolph.
+A: We practice at Central Rock Gym (CRG)’s gyms in Watertown, Cambridge, and Randolph.

 ---